 Are Cannabis Vaporizers easy to use?

 How easy is your vaporizer to use?
 This is an important question to ask before you buy one.
 For newbies, it’s best to find a vaporizer that is easy to use, simple to understand, and can be cleaned with minimal effort.
 Desktop vaporizers tend to have a lot of components and can be on the difficult side to understand and assemble.
 There are several high-end portable vaporizers that are friendly to new users, such as the G Pen Elite 2.

 Each vaporizer will vary when it comes to how portable and discreet it is.
 The size and ergonomic nature of portable vaporizers play the largest part in this, as well as its vapor production.
 If you are looking to vape in a discreet nature, you will want to shy away from vaporizers that produce thick vapor clouds and a large amount of odor.

 A big factor to consider when buying is whether or not your device is water bong adaptable.
-This simply means you have the capacity to attach a water pipe adapter and/or a bubbler.
-These handy accessories allow your vapor to pass through water before entering your lungs ultimately creating a smooth and flavorful experience.
-Besides the benefits to vapor quality, flavor, and smoothness it definitely provides some needed variety to your vaping journey.
+This simply means you have the capacity to attach vape bubbler and bongs.
+These handy accessories allow your vapor to pass through water before entering your lungs ultimately creating a smooth and flavourful experience.
+Besides the benefits to vapor quality, flavour, and smoothness it definitely provides some needed variety to your vaping journey.
 To answer the question, “What is a bubbler?” check out our dedicated blog post.